Amazon union could face a tough road ahead after victory - NewsBreak

 For now, organizers are focused on a rematch with Amazon at the neighboring Staten Island warehouse known as LDJ5.
 A victory there would give Amazon workers additional leverage during any potential strike or walkout.

 Amazon and its CEO, Andy Jassy, have said that while it’s up to employees to decide whether to join a union, they believe they’re better off not doing so.
-To press its argument, the company is continuing to hold mandatory anti-union meetings for workers — a practice that the labor board’s top prosecutor is trying to get outlawed.
+To press its argument, the company is continuing to hold mandatory anti-union meetings for workers — a practice that the labor board’s top prosecutor is trying to get outlawed .Verizon raises minimum wage to $20 an hour

 Organizers have previously accused Amazon of confiscating union flyers from the LDJ5 warehouse.
 Last week, the union filed a complaint with the NLRB, asserting that Amazon has unlawfully barred it from displaying a pro-union sign in the break room.
 Organizers say workers had been able to display the same sign at JFK8, the neighboring facility that voted to unionize.